christianebacani/PH-Flood-Control-Pulse-An-EDA-of-Public-Tweets/README.md

 **2 of 8 columns have missing values — and both are missing by choice, not error.** This is an important distinction.
 A blank field that exists because someone chose not to fill it in is fundamentally different from one that's blank because something went wrong in data collection.

 > **Quick reference — the three types of missingness:**
-> - **MCAR (Missing Completely At Random)** — the blank has nothing to do with the data itself.
-A survey respondent skipped a question by accident.
-No pattern, no bias.
+> - **MCAR (Missing Completely At Random)** — the blank has no relationship to any data, observed or unobserved.
+A server glitch drops random rows.
+Pure chance, no bias introduced.
-> - **MAR (Missing At Random)** — the blank is related to *other columns* but not the missing column's own value.
-A user didn't fill in their city, but we can see they're a verified account — the missingness is explainable.
+> - **MAR (Missing At Random)** — the blank is explainable by *other observed columns*, not by the missing value itself.
+Safe to handle with imputation or flagging.
-> - **MNAR (Missing Not At Random)** — the blank is related to the value itself.
-High-earning users skipping the income field.
-The most dangerous type because it introduces silent bias.
+> - **MNAR (Missing Not At Random)** — the blank is caused by the missing value itself.
+Someone skips the income field *because* their income is high.
+The most consequential type — the absence carries information.

 #### `author_location` — 40 missing (17.6%)

-**Type: MCAR — Missing Completely At Random**
+**Type: MNAR — Missing Not At Random**

-Twitter's location field is entirely optional and has no bearing on any other column.
-Authors who left it blank show no systematic pattern — they span all follower ranges, verification statuses, and activity levels.
-The absence is random individual choice, not a signal about who they are.
+The reason this field is blank is directly tied to what the value would have been — authors who prefer not to disclose their location simply don't fill it in.
+The decision to leave it blank is driven by the location itself (privacy preference, sensitivity, desire for anonymity).
+No other column in the dataset tells us *why* these specific authors opted out.
+That's the defining characteristic of MNAR: the missingness is caused by the missing value itself, not by chance or by another observable variable.

+> ⚠️ **Implication:** We cannot safely impute these values — any guess would be fabricated.
+The 40 missing authors may not be geographically representative of those who did share their location, so location-based analyses should be interpreted with that caveat in mind.

-> ✅ **Decision: Keep and fill with `"Unknown"`.** Location can't be inferred from other columns — a placeholder preserves these rows for every other analysis without fabricating data.
+> ✅ **Decision: Keep and fill with `"Unknown"`.** Preserves all rows for non-location analyses without introducing false geographic data.

 #### `author_profile_bio_description` — 6 missing (2.6%)

-**Type: MCAR — Missing Completely At Random**
+**Type: MNAR — Missing Not At Random**

-6 authors chose not to write a bio.
-Like location, this is a discretionary field with no structural connection to any other column.
-At 2.6% of rows, the impact on any downstream analysis is negligible.
+Same mechanism as location — authors who chose not to write a bio made that choice based on the content they would have written (or their preference not to share it).
+The absence reflects a deliberate decision about the value itself.
+At only 6 rows (2.6%), the practical impact on analysis is negligible, but the classification is still MNAR.

 > ✅ **Decision: Keep and fill with `"No bio provided"`.** Only 6 rows affected.
 No meaningful impact on analysis.